 Racine County has something to offer everyone - from luxury condominiums that overlook a modern 1,000-slip marina, to a quiet lake lot reminiscent of Scandinavia.
 It is home to family-run dairy farms and major national corporations, including CNH Industrial, Modine Manufacturing and SC Johnson.
-It’s also the new home of Foxconn’s new LCD display manufacturing plant, which is expected to add more than 13,000 jobs to the region.
+It’s also the home of Foxconn’s new research and manufacturing campus, which is expected to add more than 13,000 jobs to the region.
 There’s a lot of history here - along the many rustic country roads first trod by buffalo, in the Victorian homes of Burlington, and at Frank Lloyd Wright’s Wingspread Conference Center in Wind Point, a National Historic Landmark.
 The first electrical refrigerator was built in Racine, while telling tall tales first became an art form in Burlington.

 Racine County is an outdoor lover’s paradise.
 In addition to the fishing opportunities offered by Lake Michigan, the county has established 117 miles of bike trails on lightly traveled roads.
 There are also four "off-road" trails that connect with trails in Milwaukee and Kenosha counties.
 Quarry Lake Park is considered a scuba diver’s dream, while the 80-acre River Bend Nature Center offers hiking, bird watching, nature studies and canoeing.
 The Racine Zoo is located on 32 acres of Lake Michigan shoreline.

 The arts have strong roots in Racine County.
 The Racine Symphony Orchestra is the state’s oldest continuous orchestra, while Burlington’s Malt House Theater is the oldest community theater.
 Art lovers will want to explore the new Racine Art Museum and the Charles A. Wustum Museum of Fine Arts in Racine.